shivamBentley/iTwin-Discussion-WebApp/README.md

     if you don't have github access token create new access token by following below steps.

-        You can create an access token from here link - https://github.com/settings/tokens
+    You can create an access token from here link -  [Generate personal access token](https://github.com/settings/tokens](https://github.com/settings/tokens/new))

-                 OR
+    Or you can follow steps :

         Go to : https://github.com
         step 1 : login